 Brief History of Number: A Work in Progress

 Number: began as one aspect of Robert McGowan’s efforts to revitalize downtown Memphis through the contemporary arts and artists of Memphis.
 His initial goals included an exhibition space known as Memphis Center for Contemporary Art (MCCA), an arts journal to provide intelligent critical commentary, and artist live-work spaces.
 In 1987, while running MCCA, McGowan began talking to artist Don Estes about his second goal of developing an arts journal that dealt with contemporary issues of Memphis artists.
-Don recommended Cory Dugan and in April these three men laid the foundation for what is now 25 years of visual arts coverage of the Memphis and Mid-South region.
+Don recommended Cory Dugan and in April these three men laid the foundation for what is now 35 years of visual arts coverage- from the Memphis region to the South.

 The first issue of Number: was printed in July of 1987 with Dugan as the editor.
 From the first editorial in Number: One, Dugan made clear that Number: would “…serve to promote the work, the voice, and the interests of all art professionals and artists of merit in the Memphis area.”
 With a small group of dedicated artists, arts professionals, and the support of local businesses the regional voice of the visual arts began.

-In the 32 years since its initial publication, Number: has not grown in size as an organization.
+In the 35 years since its initial publication, Number: has not grown in size as an organization.
 It is still run by a small group of dedicated volunteers that bring this vital voice of the arts to the public free of charge.
 Many are artists or art professionals working in other capacities to keep the arts alive in the region.
-What has changed is the scope.
-Looking beyond the immediate area of Memphis, Number: now provides regional coverage of the arts throughout the South.
+What has changed is the scope: starting from a visual arts focus and growing to explore the nexus with performing, literary, and conceptual arts, Number: continues to provide regional coverage of the arts throughout the South.